 LNG from the NWS is produced under rigorous safety conditions, with world class quality control and environmental management processes.

-In the Asia Pacific region LNG provides power and gas for Japan and Korea’s major industrial regions.
+In the Asia Pacific region LNG provides power and gas for major industrial regions in countries such as Japan, Korea and China.

 In Western Australia, pipeline gas provides energy for Australia's major mining resource companies, power generation as well as for households.